Steinar Nilsen

 Steinar Nilsen (born 1 May 1972) is a Norwegian football coach who has been in charge of Tromsø and Brann in the Norwegian Premier League.

 As a player, he played as a central defender at Tromsø and also had a notable stay in Italy's Serie A and Serie B, before retiring in 2004.
 He won two caps for Norway.

 He is the brother of Roger Nilsen.

-Player career
+Playing career

-Nilsen played for Tromsø between 1989 and 1997, before he was sold to A.C.
-Milan.
-Nilsen then moved on to S.S.C.
-Napoli, before returning to Tromsø in 2003.
+Nilsen played for Tromsø between 1989 and 1997, before he was sold to AC Milan.
+Nilsen then moved on to SSC Napoli, before returning to Tromsø in 2003.

 Coaching career

 Tromsø

 After Per Mathias Høgmo resigned his job as head coach of Tromsø in 2005, Nilsen became assistant coach to Otto Ulseth, Høgmo's former assistant.
 A horrible start to Tromsø's season saw Ulseth fired and Nilsen promoted to head coach.
 This move was criticised by many Norwegian sports commentators, with some, especially Ivar Hoff, claiming it would assuredly mean Tromsø would be relegated.
 However, Nilsen turned Tromsø poor form around, and after a good run in the autumn-part of the season, the team avoided relegation.
 Nilsen also led Tromsø to a historic UEFA Cup victory over Galatasaray, making Tromsø the first Norwegian team (together with Viking) to reach the UEFA Cup's group stage.
 At the end of the 2005-campaign, Nilsen stepped down from his position as head coach of Tromsø, despite urges from many fans for him to stay longer.

 In 2006, following another string of bad results, Tromsø's head coach Ivar Morten Normark was fired and Nilsen once more stepped in as a replacement for the remainder of the season, in hopes that he could save Tromsø from relegation.
 Nilsen's effect was not as noticeable on the team this time, however, and with four matches left of the season Tromsø I.L. looked like they would almost certainly be relegated.
 However, a string of three consecutive wins at the end of season put Tromsø in 10th place, meaning Nilsen had once more saved Tromsø from relegation.

 In 2007, his first full season as Tromsø-manager, Nilsen led Tromsø to a comfortable 6th-place finish, just a few points shy of European qualification.